muhammad-fiaz/payfolio/README.md

+# Payfolio

 <img src="https://github.com/user-attachments/assets/fc687071-057f-4680-9f2a-57aab7cf352e" alt="Preview" />

 <h1 style="text-align: center;">Payfolio</h1>

-Payfolio is a web application designed to make it easy for users to support creators by making small contributions.
+Payfolio is a self-hosted payment application that serves as an alternative to Patreon, Ko-fi, and Buy Me a Coffee.
+It enables users to support creators by making small contributions.
 The platform allows users to choose the number of coffees they want to buy, enter their name and a message (both optional), specify the amount, and donate.

 ## Features